 Following oral administration, Paracetamol is excreted into breast milk in small quantities.
 To date, no adverse reactions or undesirable effects are known in association with lactation.
 Therapeutic doses of Paracetamol can be administered during breast-feeding.
-Available published data do not contraindicate breast-feeding.

 4.7 Effects on ability to drive and use machines